 Schleip has been the organizer the organizer of the event “CONNECT – Connective Tissues in Sports Medicine” in 2013 and 2017 together with the sports physician Prof. Jürgen Steinacker.

 He is also Executive Research Director of the European Rolfing Association,

 Vice President of the Ida P. Rolf Research Foundation, and Board Member of the Fascia Research Society.

 As a lecturer he teaches in physiotherapy, orthopaedics and training science.
 He is the author and publisher of specialist publications on the subject of “Fascia” and is present in the media on this subject.

 Divo G. Müller

 Divo is a pioneer in innovative movement programs, author of several books, numerous articles and DVDs.
 Her last book is available in English: ‘Train your fascia-tone your body’.
-As a core member of an international group of sport scientists, fitness coaches and movement therapists, supervised by the Fascia Research Group Germany (Robert Schleip PhD), she translates the actual findings of fascia research into specific training programs for the connective tissues: ‚Fascial Fitness’ (FF) and the Fascial Pelvic Floor Training (FPT) Divo is the director of the Somatics Academy Munich and sucessfully teaches Courses and Trainings worldwide.
+As a core member of an international group of sport scientists, fitness coaches and movement therapists, supervised by the Fascia Research Group Germany (Robert Schleip PhD), she translates the actual findings of fascia research into specific training programs for the connective tissues: ‚Fascial Fitness’ (FF) and the Fascial Pelvic Floor Training (FPT) Divo is the director of the Somatics Academy Munich and successfully teaches Courses and Trainings worldwide as well as here.